theroshanron/facebook_ads_marketing_mastery/Campaign_planning.md

 - Create another custom audience of users who have made more than one purchase or over a certain amount.
   - Call them VIP audience and target them with "VIP ads" and offer exclusive products
 - Once the VIP Custom Audiences grow to 1000+ in size, create Lookalike Audience of them

+### Target Biggest Fans
+- Use Affiliate marketing to ask the user who loves your product to market your product with their content on their channel

+### Use Conversion Campaigns
+- Conversion campaigns are the highest CPM user to marker to on Facebook
+- TOF Conversion campaign with conversion goal of "View content"
+- MOF Conversion campaign with conversion goal of "Add to Cart"
+- BOF Conversion campaign with conversion goal of "Purchase"